pingidentity/pingdirectory-go-client/configurationapi/docs/AddLoggingChangeSubscriptionHandlerRequest.md

 ### NewAddLoggingChangeSubscriptionHandlerRequest

-`func NewAddLoggingChangeSubscriptionHandlerRequest(handlerName string, schemas []EnumloggingChangeSubscriptionHandlerSchemaUrn, logFile string, enabled bool, ) *AddLoggingChangeSubscriptionHandlerRequest`
+`func NewAddLoggingChangeSubscriptionHandlerRequest(handlerName string, schemas []EnumloggingChangeSubscriptionHandlerSchemaUrn, enabled bool, ) *AddLoggingChangeSubscriptionHandlerRequest`

 NewAddLoggingChangeSubscriptionHandlerRequest instantiates a new AddLoggingChangeSubscriptionHandlerRequest object This constructor will assign default values to properties that have it defined,